OpenNMS/opennms/opennms-container/minion/MINION_CONFIG_SCHEMA_README.md

 "/foo/bar/1": "val-2"
 "/foo/bar/2": "val-3"
 ```
-### set
-A set is a collection with additional validation to ensure that no value appears multiple times.
 ### string
 A string is freeform it one it allows subject to optional validation being specified as part of its config.
 ### boolean